 If your child plays sports year-round, make sure you bring his or her mouthguard along so your dentist can check for wear, tear and fit.
-“If your child is having a growth spurt, losing teeth and getting new ones, the mouthguard might need to be redone,” he says.
+“If your child is having a growth spurt, losing teeth and getting new ones, the mouthguard might need to be redone.

 What Are Sealants?